 It can also hold 20+ people engaged in body-work retreats, with window-doors that open into the gardens, perfect for practising outside on sunny days.

 We recently extended this block to include a purpose built suite for people with reduced mobility or using a wheelchair.
-The ‘Anthony Gell Suite’ includes a bed for a carer and a modern wet-room and is situated on the ground floor opposite the Conference room for ease of access.
+The ‘Anthony Gell Suite’ includes a bed for a carer and a modern wet-room and is situated on the ground floor opposite the Conference Room for ease of access.

-On the other side of the old House there is a lovely Chapel with a large clear window behind the altar looking out across the gardens toward the ancient Cedar of Lebanon.
-The chapel can be used by groups for Christian worship, prayer, or art – and because it has direct access to the library room it is perfect for retreats that include regular worship or prayer activity.
+On the other side of the old House there is a lovely Chapel with a large clear window behind the Altar looking out across the gardens toward the ancient Cedar of Lebanon.
+The Chapel can be used by groups for Christian worship, prayer, or art – and because it has direct access to the Library Room it is perfect for retreats that include regular worship or prayer activity.

 People come to Holland House in many different ways.
 Some as individuals on private retreat to study or simply for ‘time-out’, some in groups for meetings, retreats, small conferences, yoga, creative arts activities, meditation or simply to spend time together.
-Some come for work-related meetings for example teachers, carers, nurses and clinicians, and some for courses of professional study – physiotherapists, psychotherapists, counsellors etc. Whatever your reason for coming we will have the right room and space to suite your need.
+Some come for work-related meetings for example teachers, carers, nurses and clinicians, and some for courses of professional study – physiotherapists, psychotherapists, counsellors etc. Whatever your reason for coming we will have the right room and space to suit your needs.

 The pattern of hospitality for the House is as follows: